AndreasHefti/inari-firefly/README.md

 # inari-firefly
-Firefly is a top-level 2D game engine layer API with focus on organizing entities and components, defining systems and communication between systems.
-With a simple and lightweight low-layer interface that is nevertheless easy extandable and allows to implement support for different lower-level API's like libGDX, processing, lwjgl and others.

-NOTE: Firefly is in development state and in a very eraly stage.
+NOTE: Firefly is in development state and in a eraly stage.

 Introduction